Skip to main content

 mceclip2.png

-Before selecting an image to order, review the low resolution preview image to check if any clouds or haze are covering your area of interest (AOI) layer.
-If clouds or haze are present inside of your AOI, then the delivered product will contain them.
+Before selecting an image to order, it is strongly recommended to review the low resolution preview image to check if any clouds or haze are covering your layer.
+If clouds or haze are present inside of your layer, then the delivered product will contain them.

 You can filter returned products by Cloud Cover using the filter tool in search.